-- In such case, there will be no Ramp Up Period as defined under b), and - (1) the portfolio will be invested in compliance with the applicable investment restrictions as well as investment objective and strategy, as defined under c) and - (2) the subscription orders will be treated according to the NAV cycle.

-b) "Ramp Up Period", the one month period subsequent to the sub-fund launch date.
+In such case, there will be no Ramp Up Period as defined under b), and c) "Investment Period", the period between Ramp Up Period and Ramp Down Period.

+- (1) the portfolio will be invested in compliance with the applicable investment restrictions as well as investment objective and strategy, as defined under c) and - (2) the subscription orders will be treated according to the NAV cycle. - b) "Ramp Up Period", the one-month period subsequent to the sub-fund launch date.

 During the Ramp Up Period, the portfolio will be built gradually to achieve a composition complying with the applicable investment restrictions as well as its investment objective and strategy.